 G R A S P

-As I passed into adulthood the gaping fault between us had become impossible to repair because by that time Dad was approaching his 70th, and had descended so far into his depression that no one could reach him.
-For my part, I was still too young to fully grasp what he was going through.
-We rarely spoke when we saw each other and the chasm yawned and grew between us like an ocean.
+As I passed into adulthood the gaping rift between Dad and I was impossible to repair.
+By that time Dad was in his 70’s and he had descended so far into his untreated depression that no one could reach him.
+For my part, despite my experiences and what schooling I’d acquired, I was still too young and unaware to fully grasp what he was going through.
+He and I rarely spoke when we saw each other and the chasm yawned and continued to grow between us.